airbytehq/airbyte/docs/contributing-to-airbyte/submit-new-connector.md

 To contribute a new connector in Connector Builder:
 1. Build the connector in Connector Builder.
 [Read this guide to get started](../connector-development/connector-builder-ui/overview.md).
-2. Press "Contribute" button.
+2. When you're happy with the connector, press the **Publish -> Contribute to Marketplace** button.
 3. You'll be prompted for a connector description and your Github Access Token.
-4. Builder will make a new pull request on your behalf automatically.
+4. Builder will make a new pull request on your behalf automatically!
+5. Airbyte Marketplace team will review the PR.

 ## Custom Python CDK or Java CDK connectors